-Global news in recent times have tried coming to a conclusion on data security.
+Global news in recent times has tried coming to a conclusion on Data Security.
 And the truth is, no one has been able to conclude.
 From a consumer’s perspective today, if you do anything online, you give people access to your data.
 And while it’s impossible to not leave a data trail online, it is important to know that people cannot use your data against you.
 So, if you are an organization that stores consumer data for some reason, this is the time to revamp your data security policies and data security compliance policies.

 What does it mean to you?

 You might be an online retailer who has a loyal client base.
 So, it might make sense for you and the customer to store details like name, address, previous buying history, recommendations etc. furthermore, you might also store card details if you facilitate a payment gateway.
 Storing these details might make it easy for the customer because all he needs to do with every successive purchase is to auto-fill forms and keep going forward.
 But, this is a potential data security danger if data falls into the wrong hands.
 Something as simple as customer names and addresses can be troublesome; forget sensitive data.
 If you store customer data, you have a huge responsibility in your hands.
 No one put it better than Uncle Ben from the Spiderman series: With great power comes great responsibility!